zorchenhimer/MovieNight/readme.md

 - `AdminPassword`: users can enter `/auth <value>` into chat to grant themselves admin privileges.
 This value is automatically regenerated unless `RegenAdminPass` is false.
-- `ApprovedEmotes`: list of Twitch users whose emotes can be imported into MovieNight.
-Using `/addemotes <username>` in chat will add to this list.
 - `Bans`: list of banned users.
 - `LetThemLurk`: if false, announces when a user enters and leaves chat.
 - `ListenAddress`: the port that MovieNight listens on, formatted as `:8089`.